Yankees beat Indians 5-2 in Game 5, advance to the ALCS

 The Indians beat the Yankees in the first two games of the series, but by winning Games 3, 4, and 5, the Yankees became the 10th team in MLB history to win a best-of-five postseason series after being down 0-2.
 Game 1 of the ALCS is scheduled for Friday night in Houston.
 Catherine Garcia

 The order will mostly affect smaller business and possibly individuals who band together to buy insurance as an association, short-term insurance plans, and rules on how tax-free employer-funded accounts can be spent.
-The cumulative effect is supposed to be providing consumers with more options, including lower-cost plans that don't cover as much.
+The cumulative goal is to leave consumers with more options, including lower-cost plans that don't cover as much.
 Health-insurance experts and some state insurance commissioners warn that those changes will likely undermine the federal markets more than Trump already has, in such a way that insurance could become prohibitively expensive for older and sicker people, including those with pre-existing conditions.

 In a blunt PSA Wednesday night, Samantha Bee shared some tips with male Hollywood executives who constantly find themselves sexually harassing women, with the big one being to "keep your business in your pants."